thycotic/ac-docs/pam/architecture.md

 ### Panel Services

-This is the most complex cluster of services in Thycotic's access control solution. __Figure 1__ shows an overview of its topology.
+This is the most complex cluster of services in Thycotic's access control solution.
 Load Balancer (LB) The internet-facing component.
 The main role of the LB is to automatically distribute incoming traffic to instances that host the panel services.
 Additionally, (optionally) it handles the HTTPS encryption & decryption process (SSL termination).

 The services running on those instances are thus protected from failures in a single location.
 There will always be at least one host available to handle requests.
 Unhealthy hosts are automatically detected and bypassed so that the services are getting the computing capacity we want.